LonelyUlmo/CS457_Project/SOW.md

 ## Scope:
 Inclusions:
+- A server will host two clients for a game of Tic Tac Toe.
 - Two clients will be able to connect to a server host.
 - Clients will be able to engage in a game of Tic Tac Toe.
 - The game will be displayed and interacted with within a terminal window.